joaquintides/drswo/README.md

 in `i`.
 Boost.ICL, in fact, implicitly relies on the interpretation of lookup semantics we're proposing here.

+On a related note, it may be worth mentioning that the standard text has some general formulation problems regarding the extent of applicability of semantic requirements (both for C++20 `concept`s and pre-C++20 well-defined expression tables, collectively called _named requirements_).
+[[structure.requirements]/8](https://wg21.link/structure.requirements#8) tries to provide some leeway for the specific case of `concept`s in a manner described by [P2027R0](https://wg21.link/p2027r0), section "This is a special case of a much bigger problem", as _"little more than handwaving"_.

 **Proposed resolution:**

 Wording is relative to [N5032](https://wg21.link/n5032):